 He has performed under the baton of Osmo Vänskä, Susanna Mälkki, Robert Spano, David Zinman, Ludovic Morlot, James Gaffigan, Alasdair Neale, Emil de Cou, Corrado Rovaris, Robert Berndhart, Mark Wigglesworth, Sir Neville Marriner, and John Adams.

-As a chamber musician, he has performed with the Dallas Brass and the Crescent Brass.
+As a chamber musician, he has performed with the Dallas Brass and the Barclay Brass.
 Will is the creator of Infinitude, a brass chamber group that performs outreach programs in high schools and middle schools .
 The mission of this chamber group is to show how music can be fulfilling and enjoyable for both the performers and the listeners through interactive performances in schools.
 These performances reach out to student audiences that have never experienced classical music in this way before.

 He was an active participant in the Alessi Seminar 2010 in Fossano, Italy.